aryanfredericks/ScaleUp-Assignment/README.md

    #Clone this repository to your local machine.
    git clone https://github.com/aryanfredericks/ScaleUp-Assignment.git

-   #Navigate to the project directory
+   #Navigate to the project directory i.e navigate to IOS

    #Install dependencies
    npm install